MicrosoftDocs/win32/desktop-src/Msi/rmshutdownandrestart-controlevent.md

 ---
-Description: 'Notifies the Windows Installer to use the Restart Manager to shutdown all applications that have files in use and to restart them at the end of the installation.' ms.assetid: 'bfa19cc8-4cf7-42ed-9e94-acaeca8d707a'
+Description: Notifies the Windows Installer to use the Restart Manager to shutdown all applications that have files in use and to restart them at the end of the installation. ms.assetid: bfa19cc8-4cf7-42ed-9e94-acaeca8d707a
 title: RmShutdownAndRestart ControlEvent
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RmShutdownAndRestart ControlEvent